-So you’re Juliet Stevenson and your agent rings up to say he’s got you the gig on a Mother Teresa biopic… You can imagine her hitting the sauvignon after being asked if she wants to play the wrinkliest woman who ever lived.
+So you’re Juliet Stevenson and your agent rings up to say he’s got you the gig on a Mother Teresa biopic… You can imagine her hitting the sauvignon before he’s even rung off after being asked if she wants to play the wrinkliest woman who ever lived.
 In fact she does a great job in an earnest biopic that starts back when India was leaving British rule and Sister Teresa was just setting out on her mission to heal and tend the sick.
-It’s a film with a budget for historical re-enactment, and with enough left over to hire Rutger Hauer and Max Von Sydow, neither of whom do very much as a couple of priests looking back over the life from the present day.
-Christopher Hitchens and the haters are unlikely to bother with its depiction of a frugal, honest and dedicated life, and though it’s very much the authorised version, it isn’t spam handed, and is sprayed in the kind of sanctity that Cecil B DeMille favoured all those decades ago.
+It’s a film with a budget for historical re-enactment, and with enough left over to hire Rutger Hauer and Max Von Sydow, neither of whom do very much as a couple of priests looking back over the life from a present-day perspective.
+Christopher Hitchens and the haters are unlikely to love its depiction of a frugal, honest and dedicated life, and though it’s very much the authorised version, it isn’t spam handed, and is sprayed in the kind of sanctity that Cecil B DeMille favoured all those decades ago.
 Who was Mother Teresa?
 Neither the script, director, Hauer and Von Sydow, nor Stevenson know, which makes Stevenson’s poisoned-chalice performance all the more remarkable, the way she’s turned a series of internationally recognised tics into something resembling a character.
 Against all expectation, not bad at all.

 Alleycats (Universal, cert 15, Blu-ray/DVD/digital)

-Kinder souls than I have said nice things about Alleycats, a hilariously bad film about radical London cyclists getting caught up in political intrigue, in exactly the same way that Enid Blyton’s Famous Five might once have done.
-Everyone involved realises the Blyton blight is upon it, and so the swearing and sexual references are brought up in the mix, in the hope of drowning out lashings of lemonade and “wait till daddy hears about this”.
+Kinder souls than I have said nice things about Alleycats, a hilariously bad film about radical and sexy maverick London cyclists getting caught up in political intrigue, in a similar way that Enid Blyton’s Famous Five might once have done.
+Everyone involved realises the Blyton blight is upon it, and so the swearing and sexual references are brought up in the mix, in the hope of drowning out the sound of lashings of lemonade and echoes of “wait till daddy hears about this” dialogue.
 Poldark’s Eleanor Tomlinson is at the centre, as the sister of an aggressively antsy cycle courier who, having accidentally witnessed a killing that a member of parliament (John Hannah) was involved in, soon is dead himself.
 And off she goes to investigate, calling her commune-dwelling renegade biker mates – scowling when they are not partying – to help.
-Many montage sequences later, with a bit of actual plot valiantly trying to hold this bag of bits together, the bad men is led off, cursing under his breath at the pesky kids who brought about his arrest.
+Many montage sequences later, with a bit of actual plot valiantly trying to hold this bag of bits together, the bad man is led off, cursing under his breath at the pesky kids who brought about his arrest.
 Or was that Scooby Doo?
 Good hairy footage of cyclists streaming across London is its one big plus.
 No, the idea isn’t a bad one either.

 I Saw the Light (Sony, cert 15, Blu-ray/DVD/digital)

-Who was Hank Williams and why should we watch a film about him?
-I Saw the Light never really tells us, and holes below the waterline a film that sinks as a result.
+Who was country singer Hank Williams and why should we watch a film about him?
+I Saw the Light never really tells us, and so holes below the waterline a film that sinks as a result.
 It’s the familiar story – success brings women, booze and drugs, the loss of integrity and downfall (see Ray and I Walk the Line, and Don Cheadle’s Miles Ahead for how it should be done).
 Hiddleston, god he tries so damn hard to be Hank Williams, but a miss is a good as a mile, and Hiddleston is missing, in every tiny unguarded slip of accent and loss of posture.
-In fact he’s damned by the opening line of the film, which is a monologue by record-biz guy Fred Rose (Bradley Whitford) about Williams being the sort of man who cared if you liked him or not.
-And now here’s Hiddleston – all puppydog eyes and deprecating tilt of the head.
-In many ways it’s a fantastic karaoke performance and might not be so noticeable if Elizabeth Olsen – as the witch-bitch-shrew wife that Williams probably deserved and was probably more sinned against than sinning – didn’t act him off the screen every time she has a chance.
+In fact he’s damned by the opening line of the film, which is a monologue by record-biz guy Fred Rose (Bradley Whitford) about Williams being the sort of man who didn’t care if you liked him or not.
+And now here’s Hiddleston – all puppydog eyes and deprecating tilt of the head saying the opposite.
+To be fair to Tom, in many ways it’s a fantastic karaoke performance which might be more forgivable if Elizabeth Olsen – as the witch-shrew wife that Williams probably deserved and was probably more sinned against than sinning – didn’t act him off the screen every time she has a chance.
 The film, for all its budget, suffers from clean clothes/new car syndrome.
-And it suffers from a severe lack of bite – a string of failed relationships, boozy incidents and “sonofabitch” encounters is not drama, incident is not story.
+And it suffers from a severe lack of bite – a string of failed relationships, boozy incidents and “sonofabitch” encounters is not drama; incident is not story.
 How many big-selling records did this man have?
 How great was his output before he died aged only 30?
-It was vast, amazing, prodigious… what a talent.
+It was vast, amazing, prodigious… Williams was a true phenomenon, what a talent.
 No sign of that here.
 Though Hiddleston can sing, poor thing.

 © Steve Morrissey 2016